A Global Perspective of the M&A Market

 M&A in 2021 weathered the rise of coronavirus variants, supply chain disruption, and the consumer price index, and even with the exponential arrival and surge of the Omicron variant, 2022 opens with a sense of optimism that seemed much more fragile just twelve record-breaking months ago.

-Despite the inevitable and unique uncertainties inherent in the current climate, we expect cross-border transactions into the U.S. to continue to offer compelling opportunities.
+Despite the inevitable and unique uncertainties inherent in the current climate, we expect cross-border transactions in the U.S. to continue to offer compelling opportunities.
 As always, transacting parties will do better if they are well-prepared for the cultural, political, regulatory and technical complexity inherent in cross-border deals.
 Now, more than ever, advance preparation, strategic implementation and deal structures calibrated to likely concerns are critically important.

 The following is our updated checklist of issues that should be carefully considered in advance of an acquisition or strategic investment in the U.S. Because each cross-border deal is unique, the relative significance of the issues discussed below will depend upon the specific facts, circumstances and dynamics of each particular situation.
 There is no one cookie-cutter roadmap to success.

 Global M&A volumes and values declined in 2022 by 17% and 37%, respectively, from record-breaking 2021 levels, although both remained above 2020 and pre-pandemic levels.
 The high levels of M&A activity from 2021 continued into the early part of 2022, but as headwinds continued to grow, each successive quarter reported a decline in deal activity over the prior one.
 Deal volumes and values declined by 25% and 51%, respectively, in the second half of 2022 compared to the prior year period.
 However, trends varied across countries and regions.
 This is indicative of a broader shift by investors to find opportunities and growth in other markets, as we detail further below: